kelu124/echomods/Readme.md

 This project has a specific target of providing a __low-cost, open source technological kit to allow scientists, academics, hackers, makers or OSHW fans to hack their way to ultrasound imaging__ - below 500$ - at home, with no specific equipment required.

 __Disclaimer__: though an engineer, this project is the first of its sort, I never did something related.
-Bear with us, and the discovery process – but I'm happy to learn on the way =)
+Bear with us, and the discovery process, but I'm happy to learn on the way =)

 __Disclaimer #2__: ultrasound raises questions.
 In case you build a scanner, use caution and good sense!